 It’s tough to choose a winner among four imperfect unlimited data plans, but one stands above the rest.
 We think that T-Mobile offers the best value for your money.

 Why we chose it

 T-Mobile’s One plan is more than just an unlimited plan.
 Sure, subscribers get unlimited music and high-definition video streaming and 10GB of tethering data.
 But they also get benefits that other carriers don’t offer.
 T-Mobile One customers get texting and data in 140 countries around the globe.
 Thanks to Binge On, they get the option to stream standard-definition videos without worrying about contributing to their throttle cap.
 And every Tuesday, subscribers get discounts on fast food, Lyft rides, movie tickets, and more.

 And that’s to say nothing of T-Mobile’s excellent network.
 OpenSignal’s latest rankings put it among the top in terms of speed, and a forthcoming expansion this year promises to drastically improve its rural coverage.

 For $70 a month, there’s no better unlimited plan out there.
 Verizon comes close.
-Its unlimited plan’s pricing ($80 for a single line), terms, and geographic reach rank best in class.
+Its unlimited plan’s pricing ($80 for a single line), terms, and geographic reach the rank of best in class.
 But T-Mobile’s extras — in addition to its plan price’s included taxes and fees — put it over the finish line.